trevoradriaanse/twitter_bot_nlp_2019/README.md

 ### Reference https://stackabuse.com/text-classification-with-python-and-scikit-learn/
 Here we trained a binary classifier by using sklearn's MultinomialNB as our classifier and both Trump and Alexandria Ocasio-Cortez's actual tweets as our training set.
 We first converted the tweets into numerical features using bag of words model.
 Then we transformed the features using TFIDF which solves the issue that the bag of words model does not take into account that certain words might have high occurance in other texts.
 We achieved a 0.92 accuracy.
 We saved the model and CountVectorizer for faster evaluation.
 (Warning: different version of sklearn might result in failure of loading pickle file.
 In this case, delete the pickle file and redo the training.)

 Then the script will loop all the files in the generated text folder, and evaluate all the result files by classifying whether the tweet is AOC's or Trump's.
-An accuracy score is calculated by wrong classification divided by size of genertated text file,in this case 100.
+An accuracy score is calculated by number of correct classifications divided by size of genertated text file,in this case 100.
 All the results is automatically compiled into evaluation_result.csv.

+Lastly, the script with loop all the generated tweets in the result file, since some of the weights cannot be loaded properly.
+A score is calculated and added to the result dataframe.
+Then it outputs a result_evaluated.xlsx since csv file messes up the row for some reason.